AndiKod/Calepin/readme.md

 firefox http://localhost/calepin/dist
 ```

-### The Python route
+#### The Python http server

-For the record, but one of the above should be enough.
+For the record, but one of the other methods should be enough.

 ```bash
 python -m SimpleHTTPSertver 8080